Jack Thompson (actor): Early life

-Born John Hadley Pain in Manly, a suburb of Sydney, Thompson was three years old when his mother died, leaving his father, a merchant seaman, unable to care for him and his brother, David.
-He was sent to "LakeHouse orphanage" in Narrabeen by his aunt and subsequently adopted by the poet and ABC broadcaster John Thompson and his wife Pat, after which he changed his surname.
+Born John Hadley Pain in Manly, a suburb of Sydney, Thompson was three years old when his mother Marjorie died, leaving his father Harold (a purser for Qantas, seconded to the RAAF during the war) unable to care for him and his brother, David.He was sent to Lake House orphanage in Narrabeen by his aunt and was subsequently adopted by the poet and ABC broadcaster John Thompson and his wife Pat, after which he changed his surname.
 Jack is film reviewer Peter Thompson's adopted brother.

 Thompson was educated at Sydney Boys High School.
-He left school at 14, and became a jackaroo in the Northern Territory, as well as taking labouring jobs in New South Wales.
+He left school at 14, became a jackaroo in the Northern Territory, and took labouring jobs in New South Wales.

+After working in an agricultural lab, Thompson at the age of 20, joined the army in 1960 so that he could earn a science degree.

 Career

 Theatre

-After working in an agricultural lab, Thompson joined the army in 1960 so that he could earn a science degree.
 He enrolled at the University of Queensland in 1963 and transferred to an arts degree, performing in theatre at night, including the Twelfth Night Theatre and UQ Dramatic Society in Brisbane.

 His talent was nurtured and developed at the Producers Authors Composers and Talent (PACT) Centre.

 He appeared on stage in The Devils in 1968.

-Early television appearances
+Television roles

-Thompson decided to take acting seriously, giving himself twelve months to make a go of it.
-His TV career began with the soap opera Motel (1968), and guest appearances on Riptide, Woobinda, Animal Doctor, Skippy, The Rovers, Division 4, Homicide and Matlock Police.
-He also appeared in a documentary short Personnel, or People?
+Thompson decided to take acting seriously, giving himself a year to make it.

+His TV career began with the soap opera Motel (1968), and he had guest appearances on numerous serials, including Riptide, Woobinda, Animal Doctor, Skippy, The Rovers, Division 4, Homicide and Matlock Police.
+He also appeared in the documentary short Personnel, or People?
 (1969), directed by Donald Crombie.
-Thompson made his film debut in That Lady from Peking (1968).
-He played the lead in a TV movie Silo 15 (shot in 1969, released 1971).

-Spyforce

-Thompson took the lead role in spy drama series Spyforce (1971–73), playing the role of Erskine who did missions in World War II.
+Thompson had a leading role in spy drama series Spyforce (1971–1973), playing the role of Erskine who did missions in World War II.

-Thompson also had a key support role in the film Wake in Fright (1971).
-He continued to guest star on shows such as Over There, Matlock Police (again), Ryan, Boney and Elephant Boy.
+He continued to guest-star on shows such as Over There, Matlock Police (again), Ryan, Boney and Elephant Boy.

-Thompson received excellent reviews for his performance in one of the stories in Libido (1973); his segment was written by David Williamson.

-He starred in a TV movie Linehaul (1973), playing a truckie, and guest starred on The Evil Touch and Homicide again; he also appeared in Marijuana: Possession and the Law (1974).
+He guest-starred on The Evil Touch and Homicide again; he also appeared in Marijuana: Possession and the Law (1974).